Atlas-Space-Force/OBS-Scripts/README.md

 - A robust **Lua script** for dynamic scene management (Grid, Reaction, and Highlight layouts).
 - A **modified VDO.Ninja OBS Control Dock** for streamlined source management and deep OBS integration.
 - Multi-language support and an intuitive user interface.
-- An [interactive HTML guide](./guide.html) for step-by-step onboarding.

 ---